 The Board of Directors shall meet at least fourteen (14) days prior to any general or special meeting and at any other time the Chair may designate.
 Board meetings shall be in open session.
 Only Board Members shall be entitled to vote at Board Meetings.
 A majority of the members of the Board shall constitute a quorum for meetings of the Board of Directors.

-Section 7 Removal of a Board Member or Officer:
+Section 7.
+Removal of a Board Member or Officer.

 Any OFDNA Officer or Board member may be removed from office by an affirmative vote of two thirds of the Board Members constituting a quorum at a Board Meeting, excluding the Board member subject to removal, following an agenda notice of such intended action.
 Any Member of the Board of Directors may be removed by an affirmative vote of two-thirds of the Membership present at a meeting called by a notice specifying the proposed removal.
 Removal of a board member may also be initiated by a petition signed by a number of qualified OFDNA Members equal to at least 10% of registered voters within OFDNA’s boundaries and presented to the Board for confirmation.
 If the petition is confirmed, the Board shall call a special Membership meeting within 30 days of receipt of the petition to consider removal, notice of which shall state that the meeting is to consider removal of the board member identified by the petition.
 A majority vote of the members attending shall be required to remove a Board Member.

-ARTICLE VII Conflict of Interest
+ARTICLE VII.
+Conflict of Interest.

-Section 1: A conflict of interest exists for a Board Member whenever he/she holds a personal or financial interest which will be impacted by action or a refusal to act by the OFDNA on a proposal before the OFDNA Members or Board of Directors.
+A conflict of interest exists for a Board Member whenever he/she holds a personal or financial interest which will be impacted by action or a refusal to act by the OFDNA on a proposal before the OFDNA Members or Board of Directors.
 A personal financial interest shall include a financial interest held by the Board Member and/or member(s) of their family.
 A personal financial interest includes an ownership interest greater than 5% of a business which will be impacted by the OFDNA decision.

-Section 2: Whenever a Board Member determines they have a conflict of interest relating to an item under discussion, they must inform the body (Board of Directors or OFDNA Membership) hearing the proposal that the conflict of interest exists.
+Whenever a Board Member determines they have a conflict of interest relating to an item under discussion, they must inform the body (Board of Directors or OFDNA Membership) hearing the proposal that the conflict of interest exists.

 OFDNA shall indemnify a Board Member who is named as a party to a proceeding as a result of the individual being or having been or taken action as an OFDNA Board Member or Officer, to the fullest extent provided for by the laws of the State of Oregon now in effect or as amended.

-ARTICLE IX Procedure for Consideration of Proposals
+ARTICLE IX.
+Procedure for Consideration of Proposals.

-Any OFDA Member or authorized representative of a Department of the City of Bend may submit to the OFDNA Chair, in writing, an item for consideration by the Board of Directors, which item shall then be placed on the agenda of the Board of Directors for consideration and action at its meetings.
+Any OFDNA Member or authorized representative of a Department of the City of Bend may submit to the OFDNA Chair, in writing, an item for consideration by the Board of Directors, which item shall then be placed on the agenda of the Board of Directors for consideration and action at its meetings.

-recognizing the OFDNA are as follows:
+Boundaries of OFDNA are as follows:

 - The South Boundary is defined as the center line of Murphy Road following east to 15th Street and proceeding south on 15th Street to Knott Road and then turning east and proceeding along the south boundary of the Urban Growth Boundary.

-- The South Boundary is defined as the Bend Parkway proceeding south to the centerline of Powers Road to the east side of 3rd Street then proceeding south to the
+- The West Boundary is defined as the Bend Parkway proceeding south to the centerline of Powers Road to the east side of 3rd Street then proceeding south to the centerline of Murphy Road.

-Section 2 Boundary Amendments:
+Section 2.
+Boundary Amendments.

 Any resolution to amend OFDNA boundaries shall be voted on and adopted by a majority vote of the members in attendance at an OFDNA General or Special Membership Meeting.

-ARTICLE XI Adoptions and Amendment of Bylaws
+ARTICLE XI.
+Adoptions and Amendment of Bylaws.

 Any amendment to these Bylaws shall be proposed in writing and presented for consideration by the Board of Directors.
-The proposed amendment(s) shall be presented to the membership, with the recommendation of the Board of Directors to approve or reject the amendments, for its consideration at a General or Special Membership meeting.
+The proposed amendment(s) shall be presented to the Membership, with the recommendation of the Board of Directors to approve or reject the amendments, for its consideration at a General or Special Membership meeting.
 The proposed amendment(s) shall be posted on the OFDNA website at least fourteen (14) days prior to a General Meeting or seven (7) days prior to a Special Meeting.
 Adoption of amendments to these Bylaws shall require a two-thirds vote of approval by a quorum of the Membership attending the meeting.